taosdata/TDengine/README.md

 cargo nextest run --workspace <case-name>
 ```

+To run the e2e test
 ## 9. CI/CD

 We use GitHub Actions for CI/CD workflow configuration.
 See [.github/workflows/pr-ci.yaml](https://github.com/taosdata/taosx/blob/main/.github/workflows/pr-ci.yaml).

+Due to the complexity of the data source environment, we have not yet provided a way to run CI tests locally.

 ## 10. Coverage